Iceland & Greenland: A Nordic Discovery

 Day 1: Keflavik, Iceland / Reykjavik

 Arrive at Keflavik International Airport where you are met on arrival and transferred to our hotel in Reykjavik, about a 45-minute drive.
-This evening, join our Expedition Leader for a welcome dinner at a local restaurant, with an orientation to all the adventures that lie ahead in this geological wonderland.
+This evening, join our Expedition Leader for a welcome dinner with an orientation to all the adventures that lie ahead in this geological wonderland.

 Day 2: South Shore—Lava Center / Waterfalls / Kirkjubaejarklaustur